Abscesses from IV Drug Use

 Treating an Abscess

-If the abscess is larger than two centimeters in diameter, however – or if the abscess you’re trying to treat at home won’t heal or recurs, you need to get professional treatment.
+If the abscess is larger than two centimeters in diameter, however – or if the abscess you’re trying to treat at home has red streaks, won’t heal or recurs, you will need to get professional treatment.
 A doctor will likely numb and drain the area of infection so your wound can heal.
 They will take bacterial cultures from the wound and prescribe a round of antibiotics that broadly covers skin flora bacteria.
 Antibiotics may be adjusted at the point that the specifically involved bacteria is identified.

-If you’re afraid to go to a doctor with your abscess because you’re afraid you’ll be judged for your IV drug problem, think of the consequences of not going.
-Abscesses are just like any other bacterial infection.
+If you’re worried about visiting a doctor with your abscess because you’re afraid you’ll be judged for your IV drug problem, consider the consequences of not going.
+Abscesses are in many ways like any other bacterial infection.
 As they grow, they become increasingly difficult to effectively treat and, when left untreated, they can spread and cause a range of complications from infection – including even death.

 Is it Time to Seek Help for Your IV Drug Problem?

-When you’re an intravenous drug user, your behavior indicates you have been choosing to live life on the edge.
-This doesn’t just mean the possibility of losing money, your friends, your relationships or your job; this means your next high could be your last.
-It means the next time you shoot up, you could be injecting yourself with more than just a drug.
+If you’re an intravenous drug user, your behavior indicates you have been choosing to live life on the edge.
+Not only do you risk losing money, your friends, your relationships or your job – you also risk that your next high could be your last.
 You could be setting yourself up for a serious illness that could end in your premature death.

 Ask yourself if you want to continue living your current lifestyle and running these risks – or if you want start making change happen now.
 Recovery from IV drug addiction is possible.
 It will not only improve your odds of living a longer life, but it will also improve your capacity to embrace a higher quality of life.